emerge-lang/compiler/roadmap.md

       * it would be great to be able to do == on Any
     * hashCodes: again, Java-style is overkill, have an explicit Hashable interface
 31. while + do-while loops
+32. general iterable types
+    * Like Java Iterable<T>, D ranges, ... ?
+    * for each over iterable
-32. for each loops over arrays
+33. for each loops over arrays
     ```
     for each item in iterable { /* ... */ }
     // is actually